Salvation Army Housing Tasmania (SAHT)

 The information about your tenancy is securely kept in our offices in your tenant file and in our electronic Tenant Management System.
 These include items such as your original application, tenancy agreement, rent reviews, property inspections and copies of all letters sent and received.

 You have the right to access and correct your personal information held by us.
 If it is incorrect or incomplete you can ask us to correct it.
-To discuss your information or correct it, please talk to your Housing Worker.
+To discuss your information or correct it, please talk to your Tenancy Worker.

-For further information about what we do with your personal information, or to make a complaint about a breach of privacy, you can speak to your Housing Worker or you can contact the State Manager at your local SAH office.
+For further information about what we do with your personal information, or to make a complaint about a breach of privacy, you can speak to your Tenancy Worker or you can contact the State Manager at your local SAH office.